Gweedore: Economy

 In the 1980s and 1990s, Gweedore had a thriving factory industry, where up to 20 large companies were established producing rubber, carpets, body toning equipment and cleaning agents.
 However, by 2001 most of these companies had closed due to competition from Eastern Europe.
 Up to 4,000 jobs were lost, and this had a serious economic and social effect on Gweedore and surrounding areas.
 The factory in the townland of Crolly has been manufacturing porcelain dolls since 1939 under the name Crolly Dolls.
 In 2003, the estate was renamed Páirc Ghnó Ghaoth Dobhair (Gweedore Business Park) and the Gaeltacht body, Údarás na Gaeltachta, started a campaign to try to entice businesses to Gweedore in hope of reviving the local economy.
 A Scottish company opened a call centre on the estate, but this subsequently closed.

-Other businesses include a number of supermarkets, convenience stores, beauticians, hairdressers, contractors, garages, pharmacists, pubs, cafes and three well-established hotels: Derrybeg Hotel, Teach Jack and An Chúirt Hotel.
+Other businesses include a number of supermarkets, convenience stores, beauticians and hairdressers, garages, pharmacists, pubs, cafes and three well-established hotels: Derrybeg Hotel, Teach Jack and An Chúirt (Gweedore) Hotel.

 Education

-Primary level
+Primary

-All five primary schools in the area are Irish-speaking schools.
-Children are not taught English until higher infants level (5–6 years old).
+All five primary schools in the area are Irish-speaking schools; children are taught English from senior infants level (5–6 years old).